rhotter/rhotter.github.io/content/posts/10-more-notes.md

 ---
 title: "10 More Notes"
-date: 2022-05-24T15:33:54-04:00
+date: 2022-05-26T15:33:54-04:00
 draft: true
 ---

 _I would love if you added comments!
 I absolutely loved the discussion on my last set of notes.
 You can add comments using the {{<rawhtml>}}<a href="https://curius.app" target="_blank">Curius</a>{{</rawhtml>}} chrome extension._

 1\.
-Most internships are scams.
+Internships are overrated.
 You learn much more working on personal projects than during internships.

 2\.
 Lack of empathy is the root of most problems in the world.
 If we loved strangers as much as we love our family and friends, the world would be a much better place.